 Bone strength

-Increases athletic performance
+Increases sports performance

 Longevity